Sonorelix borregoensis

 Sonorelix borregoensis, also known as the Borrego desertsnail, is a species of terrestrial snail.

-This species was originally described, as Micrarionta borregoensis, by S. S. Berry in 1929, from a specimen collected in Palm Canyon, in what is now Anza-Borrego Desert State Park, San Diego County, California, United States.
+This species was originally described, as Micrarionta borregoensis, by S. Stillman Berry in 1929, from a specimen collected in Palm Canyon, in what is now Anza-Borrego Desert State Park, San Diego County, California, United States.
 Berry reclassified it in the new genus Sonorelix in 1943.